bishopb/pattern/README.md

-# Stencil
+# Pattern
-Stencil is a PHP library for applying patterns to subject strings using a consistent, fluent API.
-Stencil unifies the API for `strcmp` and family, `fnmatch`, `preg_match`, and `version_compare`, while also providing convenience methods for common string matching operations.
+Pattern is a string-matching PHP library sporting a consistent, fluent API.
+Pattern unifies the API for `strcmp` and family, `fnmatch`, `preg_match`, and `version_compare`, while also offering convenience methods for common string- matching operations.

-Stencil might be for you if:
+Pattern might be for you if:

 * You're tired of referring to the PHP user manual for the argument order of `strpos` and friends.